okta/terraform-provider-okta/website/docs/r/auth_server_policy_rule.html.markdown

 * `priority` - (Required) Priority of the auth server policy rule.

+* `group_whitelist` - (Required) The list of group ids to whitelist.
+Can be set to group id or to the following: "EVERYONE".

 * `grant_type_whitelist` - (Required) Accepted grant type values, `"authorization_code"`, `"implicit"`, `"password"`

 * `scope_whitelist` - (Required) Scopes allowed for this policy rule.
 They can be whitelisted by name or all can be whitelisted with `"*"`.